-As of June 16, 2021, we did not have any securities authorized for issuance under equity compensation plans.
+As of November 24, 2021, we had 21,829,529 shares of our Class A Common Stock authorized for issuance under equity compensation plans.
 In connection with the Business Combination, our stockholders approved WM Technology, Inc. 2021 Equity Incentive Plan (the "2021 Plan") on June 10, 2021, which became effective immediately upon the Closing.